How to paint plyboard

 • Shellac-based primers: These are known for their excellent stain-blocking properties and are especially useful if the plyboard has knots or stain-prone areas.
 Shellac-based primers dry quickly and can be cleaned up with denatured alcohol.

-See also How to reset clock on oven
+See also How to make one knitting

 It is important to consider the specific needs of your plyboard project when choosing a primer.
 If you are unsure, it is a good idea to consult with a paint professional who can recommend the best primer for your specific situation.